 Ehrman appears to believe his studies at Princeton were guided by objective truth and his rejection of the Christian worldview was a courageous submission to this truth.
 Ehrman’s lack of self-awareness is evident when he claims, “In this book I will not be urging you either to believe or disbelieve in the existence of heaven and hell.”
 No reader could imagine Ehrman is urging belief in Heaven or Hell.
 But it seems intellectually dishonest to say he isn’t encouraging disbelief in them.
 Arguably that is a central purpose of the book.

-The names of C. S. Lewis, Francis Shaeffer, Lee Strobel, and Ravi Zacharias often show up in the testimonies of those who had intellectually resisted belief in Jesus but came to faith.
+The names of C. S. Lewis, Francis Shaeffer, and Lee Strobel often show up in the testimonies of those who had intellectually resisted belief in Jesus but came to faith.
 It’s now common for Ehrman to be credited in someone’s deconversion, particularly because of his credentials as a convinced insider who left the fold to become a vocal skeptic.